IVC Filter Lawsuits

 - IVC filter embolization.
 The implanted filter migrates to your heart or lungs, getting embedded, causing a true emergency called embolization.

 - IVC filter perforation.
-A broken IVC filter can puncture the wall of the interior vena cava or other organs or blood vessels, causing serious injury.
+A broken IVC filter can puncture the wall of the inferior vena cava or other organs or blood vessels, causing serious injury.

 - Other side effects.
 IVC filters sometimes cause an infection, or the filter actually blocks the entire interior vena cava, rather than acting as a filter.

-As a result, FDA recommended that the IVC filter should be removed from a patient as soon as protection from a pulmonary embolism is no longer needed.
+As a result, the FDA recommended that the IVC filter should be removed from a patient as soon as protection from a pulmonary embolism is no longer needed.

-Use of IVC filters decreased significantly after FDA issued the Device Safety Communication.
+Use of IVC filters decreased significantly after the FDA issued the Device Safety Communication.
 However, IVC filters are still in frequent use in the United States.
 In fact, IVC filter implantation rates are 25 times higher in the U.S. than in Europe.

 IVC Filter Lawsuits and Settlements

 Thousands of legal claims have already been filed against the manufacturers of certain IVC filters for poor design, failing to warn of risks, and other acts of negligence or worse.
 Many valid claims that have not yet been filed.
 In fact, many IVC filter recipients are still unaware that they may be at risk for injury and have valid legal claims.

 As of October 2018, more than 9,000 lawsuits were filed in federal court against IVC filter manufacturers by individuals who have been injured because of the devices.

 Two of the top manufacturers of the IVC filters named in the lawsuits are Cook Medical and Bard Peripheral Vascular, Inc. (a subsidiary of C.R.
 Bard).
 Studies have shown at least five IVC filters are prone to fail and injure the patient.
 These five filters are Cooks Celect, Cooks Gunther Tulip, Bards G2 Express, Bards G2, and Bards Recovery filters.

 Compensation in an IVC Filter Lawsuit